 - Double Deck Pinochle (North America)

-- Three-player (Auction) Pinochle (North America)
+- Three-player (Auction) Pinochle - a version with extra melds, played to a target score (North America)

 - Two-player Pinochle (North America)